Polokwane: Places of worship

-The largest Christian gathering in South Africa happens twice a year at Zion City, Moria near Pietersburg/Polokwane at Easter and again for the September end of year festival.
-The Zion Christian Church’s headquarters are at Zion City Moria, which is about 25 kilometres east of Pietersburg/Polokwane.
-Moria is the seat of the Zion Christian church - an entirely black denomination with about 16 million members formed in 1910 by Engenas Lekganyane - an indigenous church to Africa that is one of the only churches not established by evangelists from abroad.
+The largest Christian gathering in South Africa happens twice a year at Zion City, Moria near Polokwane, at Easter and again for the September end of year festival.
+The Zion Christian Church's headquarters are at Zion City Moria, about 25 kilometres east of the city.
+ZCC is an entirely black denomination with about 16 million members formed in 1924 by Ignatius Lekganyane - an indigenous church, not established by evangelists from abroad.
 The Star of David is the symbol of the ZCC and the two congregations that make up the church are today led by the grandsons of its founder - Barnabas Lekganyane and Saint Engenas Lekganyane.
 The ZCC is characterised by the emphasis it places on faith healing, purification rites, dancing, night communion, river baptism, the holy spirit, taboos and prophesying.
+The church celebrated its 100th year of existence during their September pilgrimage in 2024 which was attended by provincial government leadership, kings, chiefs, congregates and other dignitaries.
 The ZCC has members in every country in Africa, and in most countries of the Middle East.